Radla/voltcraft-sem-3600bt/README.md

 The devices are called "WiT Power Meter".
 Since I have two of these, there are two mac addresses

-2. Pair bluetooth
+### 3. Pair bluetooth

-There is no need to pair devices.
+There is no need to pair device.

-## Aliases
+### 4. Aliases
 For convenience reasons I recommend to use aliases.
-Instead of entering the mac address each time you want to run the script, you can call the script by using meaningful names.
+Instead of entering the bluetootg mac address each time you want to run the script, you can call the script by using meaningful names.

 The script tries to read a file called `.known_sems` which must be located in your home folder.
 It is a text file with two columns:

 1. MAC address
 2. Meaningful name